Vic Rodriguez (baseball)

-Victor Manuel Rodriguez Rivera (born July 14, 1961) is an American professional baseball coach and former infielder.
-He played in Major League Baseball for the Baltimore Orioles in 1984 and the Minnesota Twins in 1989, appearing in 17 games.
-He is the assistant hitting coach of the Cleveland Guardians, appointed November 8, 2017, after holding the same post for the Boston Red Sox from 2013 to 2017.
+Victor Manuel Rodriguez Rivera (born July 14, 1961) is an American professional baseball coach and former infielder who currently serves as the hitting coach for the Houston Astros of Major League Baseball (MLB).
+He played in MLB for the Baltimore Orioles in 1984 and the Minnesota Twins in 1989, appearing in 17 games.
+He has previously held the assistant hitting coach role for the Boston Red Sox (2013–2017) and Cleveland Guardians (2018–2023), and the primary hitting coach role for the San Diego Padres (2024–2025).

 Born in New York City, Rodriguez attended high school in Puerto Rico.
 He threw and batted right-handed and as an active player was listed as 5 ft 11 in tall and 173 lb.
 He played 1,759 games in the minor leagues, batting .295 with 102 home runs.
 In 13 seasons at Triple-A, he batted .290.

-Major leagues
+Playing career

 Orioles

 Rodriguez was originally signed at the age of 15 as an amateur free agent by the Baltimore Orioles in 1977.
 He played mostly as a second baseman as he moved his way slowly up through the Orioles organization, not reaching the Triple-A level for even a partial season until 1982.
 After another full season at Double-A with the Charlotte O's in 1983, Rodriguez returned to Triple-A for good in 1984 with the Rochester Red Wings.

 That was the season in which Rodriguez got his first chance at the majors.
 Called up in September when rosters expanded, Rodriguez appeared in 11 games for the Orioles, seven of them at second base, and went 7-for-17 for a batting average of .412.
 That would be the end of his career in the Orioles' organization, however, as he was traded to the San Diego Padres for fellow infielder Fritzie Connally.